openservicebrokerapi/servicebroker/profile.md

 #### Example Service Broker Response Body

 The example below contains a catalog of one service, having one Service Plan.
-Of course, a Service Broker can offering a catalog of many services, each having many plans.
+Of course, a Service Broker can offer a catalog of many services, each having many plans.

 ```json